 Tip 2 | Air movement

-Ensure a sufficient air movement especially during night to decrease the boundary layer effect and support a minimum transpiration rate and therefore plant activity.
+Ensure sufficient air movement especially during the night to decrease the boundary layer effect and support a minimum transpiration rate and therefore plant activity.

 Tip 3 | Energy screen

 Deploy your energy screen to prevent heat emission and hence cold heads which can lead to a growth restriction for your plants.
 Additionally, by using your energy screen humidity transfer characteristics in the most optimal way you will decrease energy consumption, and above all increase your greenhouse climate homogeneity.

 “What’s get measured gets managed!”.
 Use an infrared sensor in order to measure your plant temperature and test how your canopy reacts according to the actions/controls that you make.

 Tip 5 | Irrigation